Contact us

 We offer training in an excellent location and in a state-of-the-art outpatient facility.
 We understand the importance of the personal and family needs of our residents, which is why we offer a balanced work schedule with competitive salaries and benefits.

-You will be trained in outpatient family medicine procedures including colposcopy, IUD insertion/removal, implantable contraception, vasectomy, circumcision, exercise stress tests, minor skin surgery, toenail removals, joint injections/aspirations and casting/splinting.
+You will be trained in outpatient family medicine procedures including colposcopy, IUD insertion/removal, implantable contraception, skin biopsy, minor skin surgery, toenail removals, joint injections/aspirations and casting/splinting.

-You will also have the opportunity to be trained in inpatient procedures such as central line placement, intubation, and thoracentesis.
+You will also have the opportunity to be trained in inpatient procedures such as central line placement, intubation, thoracentesis, and paracentesis.

 You will participate in prenatal, antenatal and postnatal care of both the mother and infant and in the related procedures: vaginal deliveries, C-sections, limited OB ultrasound, neonatal IV, intubations, and more.
 You will decide if you want to pursue enough training in these procedures to be credentialed at graduation or just enough to meet the minimum requirements.

-The family medicine inpatient service consists of a team of two PGY-1 residents and one senior resident caring for up to 15 patients under the supervision of either a Family Medicine or Internal Medicine attending.
+The Family Medicine Inpatient Service consists of a team of two PGY-1 residents, one PGY-2 resident, and one PGY-3 resident who care for hospitalized patients under the supervision of either a Family Medicine or Internal Medicine attending physician.

 The short answer is: as much as you want.